YohanSandun/MoveEasy/README.md

 # MoveEasy
-A bus route finding system
+A bus route finding system for Sri Lanka